Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

     .buildAsyncClient();
 ```

+### Send your first search query

+To get running with Azure Cognitive Search first create an index following this [guide][search-get-started-portal].
+With an index created you can use the following samples to begin using the SDK.

 ## Key concepts

 An Azure Cognitive Search service contains one or more indexes that provide persistent storage of searchable data in